 A table listing each analysis that has been performed to generate genetic hybrid scores for individual baboons, with basic information about each analysis.

-Each analysis combines statistical techniques with the genetic data available at the time to estimate what proportion of each individual's genome came from ancestry of a specified other species[182].
-These estimates are the so-called hybrid scores.
+Each analysis combines statistical techniques with the genetic data available at the time to estimate what proportion of each individual's genome came from ancestry of a specified other species[183].
+These estimates are the so-called “hybrid scores”.
 After several years have elapsed, more individuals are available for scoring, which prompts a new analysis.
 For many reasons, each analysis may yield somewhat different scores for the same individual.
 A more-recent analysis does not necessarily negate or supersede an older one, so all analyses are stored here.

 The HYBRIDGENE_ANALYSES.Date must be after the BIOGRAPH.Entrydate of all individuals scored in that analysis in HYBRIDGENE_SCORES.
 Similarly, the system will return a warning for each individual scored in an analysis where the related Date is before the individual's LatestBirth.